 and from reviews posted by fellow consumers on the websites of large online

 The best way to find out whether a product really meets your needs, of

-course, is to take it home and try it.
-Many online and mail-order outlet
+course, is to take it home and use it.
+Many online stores offer a one-month

-rated stores on "reliability (standing behind products, delivering on time,
+on reliability (standing behind products, delivering on time, etc.).

-When you have figured out what you want to buy, you want a good price.
-If you're thinking about buying an Apple computer, you'll find zero price
+Once you decide what you want to buy, you want to pay a good price.
+If

+youre thinking about an Apple product, youll find zero price variation

-to find considerable price differences when comparing prices for the same
+around, you usually can find considerable price differences for the same

 brand and model from store to store.